FranciscoCardita/social-summit/backend/Routes.md

 ##### Error

-If the user is not found, the server will respond with a 404 Not Found status code and an error message:
+If the user is not found, the server will respond with an appropriate error status code and an error message:

 | Status Code | Message                       | Description                                             |
 | ----------- | ----------------------------- | ------------------------------------------------------- |